slott56/py-web-tool/src/pyweb.rst

 (expressed in the documentation) and action (expressed in the working program) are significantly reduced.

-**py-web-tool** is a literate programming tool that combines the actions of *weaving* a document with *tangling* source files.
+**py-web-lp** is a literate programming tool that combines the actions of *weaving* a document with *tangling* source files.
 It is independent of any source language.
 While is designed to work with RST document markup, it should be amenable to any other